Contact Us

 Visa Purchase >

-• Proceed to the counter to pay your visa fee in cash.
+• Proceed to the counter to pay your visa fee in cash ($30 USD for up to 15 days, $50 USD for up to 30 days).
 Crisp, new, unmarked bills in USD are accepted, and you will be given a receipt as proof of payment.
 Now you are ready to present your documents to an immigration agent for inspection.

 Clear Customs >